National Baptist Convention, USA: Presidency

-Stewart Cleveland Cureton, Vice President-At-Large, took over the leadership of the convention in 1999 and served the remainder of Lyons' tenure.
-In 1999, William J. Shaw of Philadelphia was elected as president, serving until 2009.
-His presidency was centered on the motto and theme 'V.I.S.A': "Vision, Integrity, Structure and Accountability."
-He worked hard to reestablish integrity and credibility in the convention.
+Stewart Cleveland Cureton, vice president-at-large, took over the leadership of the convention in 1999 and served the remainder of Lyons' tenure, where he was succeeded by J.R.
+Scruggs.

 Julius R. Scruggs of Huntsville, Alabama was elected president in 2009 and served one 5-year term.
 He did not seek re-election.
 In September 2014, Jerry Young of Mississippi was elected president, with some of its members expecting progressive teaching and administration.
 During Young's presidency—in 2022—U.S. Vice President Kamala Harris spoke during the 142nd Annual Session of the National Baptist Convention in Houston, Texas stating, "faith requires action" as she called on African American faith leaders to continue fighting for inalienable rights toward all, remarking the following as Baptists have historically advocated for the separation of church and state:"A constitutional right that hadn't been recognized was taken away from the women of America, and people of America, and on this issue I feel very strongly...one does not have to abandon their faith or their religious beliefs to agree that a woman should be able to make that decision about her own body, and her government should not be making that decision for her...this is this is not about partisanship.
 It's not about who you voted for in the last election, or who you plan to vote for in the next election.
 In terms of political ideology, it's just a very practical principle, which is women should have the power to make decisions about their own bodies.
 It's that basic."She also publicly commended her Baptist pastor who has been a member of the convention while also dually affiliating with the American Baptist Churches USA (previously known as the Northern Baptist Convention).
-Her presence stirred controversy among several white evangelical Protestants and Southern Baptists, deriding Black Baptists.
+Her presence stirred controversy among several white evangelical Protestants and Southern Baptists, deriding black Baptists.

+On January 13, 2025, Young was succeeded in office by Rev. Boise Kimber who was consecrated and installed as the new denominational president; succeeding Young, he began a reformation within the convention by prioritizing the restoration of the denominational headquarters, promoting Christian education, young pastors and other Christian leaders, and women in ministry.

 State conventions

 The National Baptist Convention's members form voluntary state and territory-wide local conventions.
-The state conventions are autonomous organizations and separately incorporated; some conventions are dually aligned with other Baptist conventions.
+The state conventions are autonomous organizations and separately incorporated; some conventions are dually aligned with other Baptist conventional denominations.
+Within these conventions, churches are organized by district associations, which are usually led by district moderators.

 Congress of Christian Education

-The National Baptist Congress of Christian Education is the training arm of the convention.
-It is an annual event, held in June that draws more than 50,000 attendees from around the United States and the world.
-The congress includes over 300 classes, lectures and group discussion panels targeted and relevant to every age group and every area of the convention.
+The National Baptist Congress of Christian Education is the training arm of the convention; it is an annual event, held in June that the convention claims draws more than 50,000 attendees from around the United States and the world.